wlanslovenija/tunneldigger/docs/server.rst

     $ sudo modprobe l2tp_eth
     $ sudo modprobe l2tp_netlink

-Then, your listing of the modules can look like this:
+If the modules were loaded successfully, your listing of the modules might look like this:

 .. code:: shell